riccardogiorato/cypress-for-everything/README.md

 - [examples/sitemap](examples/sitemap): we will prevent dead links and unwanted pages to appear from the sitemap.xml file by checking all of the sitemap links.
 - [examples/stripe](examples/stripe): Stripe is the most popular payment processing service in the world and we make some simple tests for you to get started!
 - [examples/structured-data](examples/structured-data): Google loves Structured Data and we will test them without having to manually do this step by using a great NPM package called "structured-data-testing-tool".
-- [examples/tesla](examples/tesla): I really live Tesla so I will test various parts of their website to make sure they are working as expected.
 - [examples/url-query](examples/url-query): Url query parameters are the base of the dynamic web and they are used by all the main search engines to implement their search functionalities and we will test them.

 ### Support and Sponsors